 UNC-CH supports all reasonable accommodations including resources and services for students with disabilities, chronic medical conditions, a temporary disability, or a pregnancy complication resulting in difficulties with accessing learning opportunities.
-All accommodations are coordinated through the UNC Office of Accessibility Resources & Services (ARS) via phone (919) 962-8300 or <a href="Email: Email: Ema
+All accommodations are coordinated through the UNC Office of Accessibility Resources & Services (ARS) via phone (919) 962-8300 or email.
+Students must document/register their need for accommodations with ARS before any accommodations can be implemented.